JoergBitzer/AudioDevTemplate/README.md

 4. rename all instances of "Template" in the Files with something apropriate (use a renaming-tool like   "sed -i 's/Template/YourNewProjectName/g' *.*") change/rename line 7 in CMakeLists.txt, since this was not renamed (CAPITILIZED)
-5. Add your new subdiretory to the master CMakeLists.txt file
+5. Add your new subdiretory to the main CMakeLists.txt (in main directory AudioDev) file
 6. Start coding your plugin